ski-matic/TrendingMovies/README.md

   - Delay (debounce?) before searching after keystrokes
   - What would I be searching / filtering on exactly?
 Or is it calling the search API?
   - how to cancel a search?
+- replace "Richard-debug" with something else
+- there's pages of data - how many pages to get?
 - UX transitions?
 - Corner cases?
   - No internet?
   - Rotate screen?
   - Language?
 - Tests
-- Caching images?
-  - saving images?
 - Caching results?
   - DB?
-- remove twopane stuff?

 ## Known issues
 - I have the app icon showing in the title bar and the spacing is strange.
 Would be nice to fix that